Birka grave Bj 581: Sex of deceased

 Stolpe originally concluded that the buried person was an important male warrior, despite the fact that osteological analysis contemporary to that era that would have suggested a female skeleton.
 This misidentification remained widely accepted by archaeologists for nearly 140 years.

-Osteological analysis first showed that the skeleton was female in the 1970s, but the findings were dismissed In 2016, osteological analysis by Stockholm University bioarchaeologist Anna Kjellström again concluded that the skeleton was female.
+Osteological analysis first showed that the skeleton was female in the 1970s, but the findings were dismissed.
+In 2016, osteological analysis by Stockholm University bioarchaeologist Anna Kjellström again concluded that the skeleton was female.

 In 2017, the female sex of the skeleton was confirmed by genomics in a study led by Charlotte Hedenstierna-Jonson of Uppsala University.
 Hedenstierna-Jonson's team extracted DNA from samples taken from a tooth and an arm bone of the remains buried in Bj 581.
-The skeleton had two different X chromosomes, but no Y chromosomes, conclusively proving that the bones were female.
+The skeleton had two different X chromosomes, but no Y chromosomes, conclusively proving that the bones are female.

+Hedenstierna-Jonson points to patriarchal assumptions within academia as an explanation for the previous misidentification of the skeletal remains of Bj 581, stating, "Viking scholars have been reluctant to acknowledge the agency of women with weapons", and that "at Birka, grave Bj 581 was brought forward as an example of an elaborate high-status male warrior grave," despite skeletal evidence otherwise.